Jozef Čierny

-Jozef Čierny ([ˈjɔzef ˈtʂɪerni]; born May 13, 1974 in Zvolen, Czechoslovakia, now Slovakia) is a retired professional ice hockey left winger.
+Jozef Čierny ([ˈjɔzef ˈtʂɪerni]; born May 13, 1974) is a Slovak retired professional ice hockey left winger.

 Career

 He was drafted by the Buffalo Sabres in the second round, 35th overall, of the 1992 NHL Entry Draft.
 He appeared in just one game in the National Hockey League, appearing for the Edmonton Oilers during the 1993–94 NHL season.
 He went scoreless in the game, going -1 in a game against the Ottawa Senators.

 Čierny played three seasons in Germany's Deutsche Eishockey Liga before playing for his hometown HKm Zvolen in the Slovak Extraliga.
-In November 2008, he received a try-out at Graz 99ers but was unsuccessful on obtaining a contract and instead signed a contract in January 2009 with HYS The Hague in Eredivisie.
+In November 2008, he received a try-out at Graz 99ers but was unsuccessful in obtaining a contract and instead signed a contract in January 2009 with HYS The Hague in Eredivisie.